Explore the map

 You'll style the cities layer to show the relative sizes of their populations.

-8. In the Add fields window, click Population and click Add.
+- In the Select fields window, click Population and click Add.

 The cities are automatically assigned a size based on the value in the population field.
 The larger the population, the larger the symbol.